-Matching Gifts: Maximize you donations by asking donors to look into their companyʼs matching gift program; this little step can literally double the amount raised!
+Matching Gifts: Maximize your donations by asking donors to look into their companyʼs matching gift program; this little step can double the amount raised!

-If you would like, you can edit the photo, appeal, or contact information to add your own personal twist to your fundraising page.
-Visit our Vimeo page for content.
+We encourage you to add your own photos and appeal to add your own personal twist to your fundraising page.
+Visit our Vimeo, Instagram and Facebook pages for content.

 Begin fundraising and have fun!

 A personalized email is the best way to get your friends and family to donate to your campaign; mass-emails are far less effective.

 Subject Line: I need your help!